burnsr77/burnsr77.github.io/cv/index.md

 2014 (expected) "Rethinking Knowledge Politics through Digital Humanitarianism."
 Annual meeting of the AAG.
 Tampa, FL.

 2012 "Digital Public Scholarship: Mapping Youth Journeys."
-College of Arts & Sciences Dean’s Showcase.
+College of Arts &amp; Sciences Dean's Showcase.
 HuskyFest 2012.
 Seattle, WA.

 2012 "Beyond Inclusion and Empowerment: Inequality in the Geoweb."
 Annual meeting of the AAG.
 New York, NY.

 2011 "Software-sorted Geographies of the Urban Global South."
 Annual meeting of the AAG.
 Seattle WA.

-2010 Mitchell, K. & R. Burns [equal contribution] "Mapping Engagement: Using Basic Geovisualization Technologies to Help Children Become Better Geographers and Better Citizens."
+2010 Mitchell, K. &amp; R. Burns [equal contribution] "Mapping Engagement: Using Basic Geovisualization Technologies to Help Children Become Better Geographers and Better Citizens."
 Plenary session, Fall meeting of the Association of Washington Geographers.

-2010 "’Exploring Geovisualization’: Reflections, Ideas, and Questions."
+2010 "'Exploring Geovisualization': Reflections, Ideas, and Questions."
 Annual meeting of the AAG.
 Washington, D.C.

 2009 "Visualization of Attribute Spaces Involving Places, People and Utterances."
 International Cartographic Conference.
 Santiago, Chile.